-- FL Studio:
+FL Studio:

-FL Studio is one of the most widely used DAWs on the market.
+FL Studio is one of the most widely used DAWs for electronic dance music producers.
 It is a great tool to express your musical ideas quickly.
 It also comes with an expansive selection of synth presets and effects units and free lifetime updates to anyone that buys the program.
 Big collection of loops and sounds.
 FL Studio is very affordable, and it comes in 4 different versions to pick according to your needs and budget.
 No previous experience in a DAW is required.
 It is viral software among EDM and Big Room producers.

 - Pro Tools: Avid Pro Tools is used by musicians such as Hans Zimmer, Linkin Park, Bjork, and many more.
 Suitable for commercial producers, as well as recording and mixing engineers.
 It offers over 70 effects and plug-ins and a good workflow when recording multiple takes of a live instrument or vocal.
 However, it has a high learning curve, and it’s not recommended for beginners.